Coronavirus Covid 19: Experts say they're missing essential data needed to inform lockdown level

 Hawke's Bay medical officer of health Nick Jones said there needed to be more testing to gain a true picture of the disease in the region.

-"The government has been very clear that we have plenty of testing capacity, we need to make the most of this to detect all possible cases and to ensure there is no community transmission before lifting level 4 restrictions," Dr Jones said.
+"The Government has been very clear that we have plenty of testing capacity, we need to make the most of this to detect all possible cases and to ensure there is no community transmission before lifting level 4 restrictions," Jones said.

 He said there were 41 cases in the region, with 2276 people tested.